w3c/cg-council/proposals/spec-lifecycle.md

   * Is there strong support for the specification?
 Strong opposition?
 Alternative proposals?
 * **Stability**
   * Indicate community expectation for specification stability.
 Would significant changes disrupt the ecosystem of the Specification (e.g., in terms of adoption or references)?
+  * One specific use case is to send a "last call" stability signal.
 * **Implementer participation**
   * Are potential implementers of the specification participating in its development?
 * **Adoption**